Sylius/Sylius/UPGRADE-1.13.md

                 class: Http\Adapter\Guzzle7\Client # for Guzzle 6 use Http\Adapter\Guzzle6\Client instead
     ```

-1. The `payum/payum` package has been replaced by concrete packages like `payum/core`, `payum/offline`
-   or `payum/paypal-express-checkout-nvp`.
-If you need any other component so far provided by `payum/payum` package, you
-   need to install it explicitly.

 1. PostgreSQL migration support has been introduced.
 If you are using PostgreSQL, we assume that you have already
    created a database schema in some way.
    All you need to do is run migrations, which will mark all migrations created before Sylius 1.13 as executed.